 Six steps for writing a case study

 Are you good at what you do?
 Do you have lots of happy customers?
-Perhaps you should write a case study.
+If so, perhaps you should write a case study.

 As a freelance writer, I am often asked to write case studies as part of my clients’ content strategies.
-Case studies are powerful.
-While many other forms of marketing will trumpet how great you are, case studies describe real-life scenarios that demonstrate why.
+Case studies are powerful; while many other forms of marketing will trumpet how great you are, they describe real-life scenarios that demonstrate why.

 In this post I will explain why case studies are so effective and what they should include.